smilers/windows-itpro-docs/windows/configuration/keyboard-filter/wekf-customkeyremove.md

 ## Remarks

 **WEKF_CustomKey.Remove** removes an existing **WEKF_CustomKey** object.
-If the object does not exist, **WEKF_CustomKey.Remove** returns an error with the value 0x8007007B.
+If the object doesn't exist, **WEKF_CustomKey.Remove** returns an error with the value 0x8007007B.

-Because this method is static, you cannot call it on an object instance, but must instead call it at the class level.
+Because this method is static, you can't call it on an object instance, but must instead call it at the class level.

 ## Example

-The following code demonstrates how to remove a custom key from Keyboard Filter so it is no longer blocked by using the Windows Management Instrumentation (WMI) providers for Keyboard Filter.
+The following code demonstrates how to remove a custom key from Keyboard Filter so it's no longer blocked by using the Windows Management Instrumentation (WMI) providers for Keyboard Filter.

 ```powershell
 $COMPUTER = "localhost"